 Never Ever (Ever) Create Or Buy Fake Reviews

 As with anything that requires hard work and effort, there is always a short cut.
-However, paying for fake reviews or creating your own reviews will never work in the long run.
+However, paying for fake reviews or creating your own fantastic reviews will never work in the long run.
 You not only risk your entire brand reputation with fake reviews but ultimately ethically it’s wrong.
 In the USA, this kind of activity is illegal!
 We too would welcome tighter regulation around this area here in the UK.